 4 Special Students

-An applicant who has not been admitted as a regular student in the M.A. program may for good reason be admitted to take courses as a special non-degree student.
+An applicant who has not been admitted as a regular student in the Th.M. program may for good reason be admitted to take advanced degree courses as a special non-degree student.

 4.1 Categories of Special Students